kevinwatson/upgrade-my-house/020-chapter-02.md

 ## Movies as Framed Art

-When you sit down and watch a movie, it's typically playing at a frame rate between 24 and 60 frames per second.
-Your brain perceives that as physical motion.
-Movies are an art form that consist of both video and audio.
-What if you could convert your favorite movie to an art piece in your home?
-This is possible by slowing down the frame rate and playing it back one frame at a time.
+When you watch a movie, it's typically playing at a frame rate between 24 and 60 frames per second.
+Your brain perceives this rapid changing of frames as physical motion.
+Some would consider movies as a form of art and if you enjoy movies, you're probably one of them.
+What if you could convert your favorite movie to an static art piece in your home?
+This is possible by playing back the video but slowing down the frame rate to one frame at a time.

-I wouldn't recommend watching new movies this way, but for movies you and your family have seen many times, it can become a centerpiece in your living room or family room.
-As the movie plays back one frame at a time, you might notice details that you never knew were there.
-Of course you lose the audio, but if it's a movie you're familiar  Unlike framed art, the movie will eventually reach its end.
-For a 1 1/2 hour movie, it can take about 2 full days to play from start to end.
+I wouldn't recommend watching new movies this way, but for movies you and your family have seen many times, it can become a centerpiece in your family room.
+As the movie slowly plays, you might notice details that you never noticed before.
+Of course by playing it back in slow motion you lose the audio, but if it's a movie you're familiar with, you can probably quote each scene already.

+Unlike framed art, the movie, no matter how slow it plays, will eventually reach its end.
+For a 1 1/2 hour movie, that could be about 2 full days from start to end depending on its playback speed.

 ### Slow Playback Setup

 Setting up a movie for slow playback involves a few steps.
+You'll need a screen, a computer, software, and the movie files.
+Let's first review the hardware.

 #### Hardware

 * Screen: A TV or another screen like a desktop monitor
 * Computer: A desktop, laptop or a Raspberry PI

+The computer will need to have its sleep mode disabled.
+A Raspberry PI is a good choice because of its low power usage.

 #### Video Files